9 Best Mind-Expanding Movies Like "Lucy"

 Have you ever imagined what we could do if our brain worked at 100% of its capacity?
 We have achieved so much using only 10%.
 One can only imagine what would happen if someone could use all of it at once.
 Wouldn’t we become cleverer and faster?

-Being a huge fan of this movie, I decided to compile a list of some other movies like it—movies that delve deep into the concept of the untapped powers of the human brain.
+Being a huge fan of this movie, I decided to compile a list of some other movies like it— films that delve deep into the concept of the untapped powers of the human brain.

 A lot of wannabe critics were quick to criticize this 2014 movie, but I must thank them for making me watch it.
 I didn't expect much, and came out pleasantly surprised.
 Granted, it’s not superb or anything, but it’s good at many things.
 The storyline is not much to talk about, nor are the characters.
 An unevenly paced storyline and underdeveloped side plots make it hard to connect.
 Other than that, it’s a pretty solid movie.
 There is action, sci-fi, and some mind-messing.
 What’s not to like here?